ece-courses/ece-500-site/content/posts/setting-up.md

 Summary: " "
 ---

-Given current global circumstances, this course is entirely remote!
-We will be meeting with Zoom twice a week.
-All class discussions and office hours will be hosted with Zoom!
+Given current global circumstances, this program is entirely remote!
+We will be meeting with Zoom once a week.
+All program discussions and office hours will be hosted with Zoom!

 To help you set up, please follow these instructions: